sishar444/project-proposal/PLANNING.md

 ### Information Outputs

   1. List of events printed out locally.
+  2. List of commands user can type to interact with program.
-  2. An `{search term}-events.csv` file containing a list of events from a search the user chose to save.
+  3. An `{search term}-events.csv` file containing a list of events from a search the user chose to save.

 ## Technology Requirements